gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine's father took a deep, shuddering breath.
 "I don't think I can," he said, his face ghostly in the dayglass lantern's light.
-"I---I'm sorry, I can't breathe in here.
+"I—I'm sorry, I can't breathe in here.
 I need some air.
-I need to get some---"
+I need to get some—"

 "*Heshe*, *heshe*," the bookster soothed, as if Laeuc was a frightened young goat.
 "Close your eyes a moment.
 It will pass."